Palm oil in many products. But why? Here we explain uses for palm oil.

 Companies use palm oil as an emulsifier to stabilize processed foods and prevent them from separating.

-It’s used for this purpose in margarine, baked goods, packaged frosting and icing, salad oils, whipped cream topping, condensed and evaporated milk, non-dairy creamer, and caramel.
+It’s used for this purpose in margarine, baked goods, packaged frosting and icing, salad oils, whipped cream topping, condensed and evaporated milk, non-dairy creamer, peanut butter, and caramel.

 If you read ingredient labels for foods that have a coating or that are meant to coat, you will likely find palm oil or palm kernel oil.